 Include full description of your methods, appropriate descriptive statistics (you may refer to problem 1, if the descriptive statistics presented there are adequate for this question), and full report of your inferential statistics.

-Methods: The instantaneous risk of death over the study observation period was evaluated across groups defined by serum LDL using a Cox proportional hazards regression model with standard errors determined by the Huber-White sandwich estimator.
+Methods: missing Statistical Methods for descriptive statistics －1The instantaneous risk of death over the study observation period was evaluated across groups defined by serum LDL using a Cox proportional hazards regression model with standard errors determined by the Huber-White sandwich estimator.
 Serum LDL was logarithmically transformed prior to model fitting to introduce a multiplicative effect on risk.
 The two-sided p-values and 95% confidence intervals (CI) were Wald-based estimates.
 The hazard ratio of death according to serum LDL was determined by exponentiation of the slope from the proportional hazards regression analysis to determine the relative risk.
 The threshold for statistical significance is 0.05.

 Descriptive Statistics: See problem 1 above for descriptive statistics describing the sample in this study.
+Nothing given for the association of LDL and obstime and no interpretation for it -2

 Results: From a Cox proportional hazards regression analysis with logarithmically (assuming natural log) transformed serum LDL values, we estimate the instantaneous risk of death is 56.2% lower for every e-fold increase in serum LDL.
 The hazard ratio is estimated to be 0.437, which is consistent with a true population hazard ratio between 0.297 and 0.645.
 The two-sided p-value is <0.0001 suggesting sufficient evidence to reject the null hypothesis of no difference in survival based on serum LDL levels.
 This is not a clinically useful measure, so instead, we estimate the risk of death is 7.6% lower for every 10% increase in serum LDL.
-From the 95% CI, the hazard ratio of 0.924 is consistent if the true population hazard ratio were between 0.891 and 0.959.
-From the logrank test, the two-sided p-value is <0.0001, suggesting there is sufficient evidence to reject the null hypothesis that there is no difference in survival based on serum LDL levels.
+From the 95% CI, the hazard ratio of 0.924 is consistent if the true population hazard ratio were between 0.891 and 0.959.interpret hazard ratios -1 From the logrank test, the two-sided p-value is <0.0001, suggesting there is sufficient evidence to reject the null hypothesis that there is no difference in survival based on serum LDL levels.

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 If HR is the hazard ratio (use the actual hazard ratio estimate) obtained from your regression model, this can be effected by the Stata code